 Developing a concrete action plan to improve their recruiting processes and hiring efforts is certainly the biggest end-of-year priority for talent acquisition teams.

-But, while devising their TA approaches, it’s wise for these orgs to also stay on top of the industry’s top trends, particularly ones that will impact their day-to-day work.
+But, while devising their TA approaches, it’s wise for these orgs to also stay on top of the industry’s top trends, particularly ones that will impact their work.

 With that in mind, here are five talent acquisition trends to know about heading into 2024.